Bwe people

 They speak several languages, which included Karen, Karenni, and Burmese.
-They deported to Thailand because of civil war in Myanmar.
+They were deported to Thailand because of civil war in Myanmar.
 They were separating from one another due to the dictatorship in Myanmar.
 They have a very strong connection and commitment to their country, language, culture and people.
 Bwe people are now locating in the Karenni Refugee camp at section 1.
 They are religious and mostly Baptists.
 They have been moving to the United States, Finland, Australia, and Canada since 2006.
-They came overseas for a better life and education.